BstLabs/medium-articles/how_to_convert_python_functions/article.md

 That's it.
 We have focused only on the core functionality, simplified basic features of a CLI application, and reshaped it to be more user-friendly.
 That's how CLIs should be!

 The source code: [how_to_convert_python_functions/code](https://github.com/BstLabs/medium-articles/tree/main/how_to_convert_python_functions/code)

+*DynaCLI is an open source offering from BST LABS.
+Our goal is to make easier for organisations to realize the full potential of cloud computing through a range of open source and commercial offerings.
+We are best known for CAIOS, the Cloud AI Operating System, a development platform featuring Infrastructure-from-Code technology.
+BST LABS is a software engineering unit of BlackSwan Technologies.*